The Hunchback (1997 film): Plot

 Esmeralda is tried for the murder and found guilty after the metal boot torture.
 Frollo tells her that he will spare her if she gives herself to him, but she refuses.
 Quasimodo saves her from being hanged and publicly declares sanctuary.
 Captain Phoebus and his guards storm the cathedral, but Quasimodo defends it by throwing things at them.

 Esmeralda stays in Notre Dame and she and Quasimodo become close friends.
 He introduces her to the bells of Notre Dame and tells her of his plans to write a 600-page book.
 Esmeralda confesses that she misses her goat Djali, so Quasimodo goes to the Court of Miracles to retrieve the goat.
 He gives his book to Gringoire to distribute to the citizens of Paris.

 When he returns, Esmeralda is gone.
 He confronts Frollo who admits that he turned Esmeralda over to the authorities.
 Frollo, refusing to help clear Esmeralda's name at Quasimodo's insistence, severely whips him.
 Frollo reveals the truth of Quasimodo's origins and curses him as a freak.
 He attempts to whip him again, but the hunchback finally stands up for himself.

 Esmeralda is about to be hanged once more, but the Gypsies rebel against the higher classes and demand that she be set free.
 Hanging Frollo over the edge of a balcony on Notre Dame, Quasimodo forces him to confess his crime to the crowd below.
-Believing he will gained absolution for his sins, Frollo shouts "It was I" leaving King Louis XI surprised.
+Believing he will gain absolution for his sins, Frollo shouts "It was I" leaving King Louis XI surprised.
 Esmeralda is freed and goes to Notre Dame to thank Quasimodo.
-However, Frollo, tempted again, attempts to stab her.
+However, Frollo, overcome with temptation again, attempts to stab her.
 Quasimodo intervenes and is stabbed instead.
 The pair fight, leading to Frollo falling to his death, while Quasimodo narrowly survives by hanging onto the parapet.

 Quasimodo tells Esmeralda that the pain is too much.
 While she attempts to tend his stab wound, he reveals that the biggest wound lies in his heart.
 Gringoire and Esmeralda ring the bells of Notre Dame in tribute to Quasimodo as he peacefully dies.